Cyber001punk/Web-dev/README.md

-# 📘 HTML & CSS Exercises Project
+# 📘 HTML & CSS Exercises

 This project contains **HTML and CSS exercises** for university practice.
 It demonstrates basic HTML structure, links, images, forms, and styling with CSS.